 Sonnet 93

-With bitter tongues, maligning my poor art;
+With bitter tongues, maligning all my art;

-They cannot dull the pride within my heart;
+They cannot dull the pride within my heart—

-Pride for the love I’ve ever held for you;
+Pride for the love I’ve ever held for you,

-Pride for your loyalty, which honors me;
+Pride for your faith that ever honors me;

-The very worst of fate’s adversity.
+The darkest turns of fate’s adversity.

-Yes critics do their part, as critics must;
+Yes, critics do their part—as critics must;

 © Loubert S Suddaby.
 All Rights Reserved.